Unique Spring Break Ideas for Families in California with Photos

 If you’ve lived in LA for any period of time, you know that snow is a novelty adventure.
 It’s something we drive to.
 But how often do you get to see feet of snow without paying an arm and a leg to go to the ski hills?

 If you are in the mood for a snowy adventure, head to the mountains of Sequoia National Park.
-Update: Feb 12, 2021.
-Wuksachi Lodge has reopened!
+Wuksachi Lodge is pretty amazing!

-Our guess is that it will still be open at Spring Break, but check the website to be safe.
+Because we can get some big snows- make sure it’s open at Spring Break, by checking the website to be safe.
 There’s no downhill skiing, but you can rent cross-country skis or snowshoes to get out and away.

 Make sure to pack for the cold and bring chains for your vehicle, as chains are likely to be required on the way.